Alanas-J/Games-Engines-1-Project/README.md

 <img src="./images/ShipController.JPG" alt="Ship Controller" width="400"/>

 ### Attaching Player to Ship
-To keep the player in sync with the ships position, the velocity of the specified Rigidbody is added to the player with the ```CharacterController.Move(Vector3 motion)``` in the ForceUpdate() lifecycle method.
+To keep the player in sync with the ships position, the velocity of the current ship's Rigidbody that the player is standing on is added to the player with the ```CharacterController.Move(Vector3 motion)``` in the ForceUpdate() lifecycle method.

+This script performs a Raycast of the ground looking for two parameter collider layer masks.
+If a ship is detected the RaycastHit is used to derive a Rigidbody and the GameObject that owns the Rigidbody.
+The player character's orientation is then swapped to the ships.
+If a player touches land the orientation swaps back to being independent.

 <img src="./images/ApplyShipVelocity.JPG" alt="ApplyShipVelocity" height="200"/>